 Cape Clear Storytelling Festival

-Stories are told on Cape Clear in September
+Stories are told on Cape Clear on first weekend of September

 Baltimore West Cork Sea-angling Festival

-There are fish to be caught during the Baltimore Sea-angling Festival Aug 24-27th 2017.
+There are fish to be caught during the Baltimore Sea-angling Festival on the Last Weekend of August.

 South West Ireland's longest-running deep sea angling competition is noted for exciting fishing and an atmosphere of friendly rivalry.
 It is open to all and usually attracts anglers from all over Ireland and abroad.
 A separate one-day shark fishing contest will be followed by a three-day bottom fishing competition for fish like conger, ling, pollack, cod, common skate, etc. Trophies and prizes will be presented at a prize-giving dinner on the last night.
 Anglers can enter for as many or as few days as they wish as there will also be daily cash prizes presented after fishing each day.
 The fishing is catch-and-return with results determined on a points-per-fish basis so fish can be returned alive to the sea.
 In addition, sharks and skate caught will be tagged as part of the Central fisheries Board tagging programme for purposes of scientific research.
 The boats employed are all licensed and fully-equipped charter boats with qualified skippers.